Septic System Operation

 A septic system is obviously not working properly if untreated sewage comes out on the surface of the ground or if it backs up into the house.
 This is known as a failure.
 Septic systems are also not working properly if contaminants such as bacteria or nitrate from those systems are reaching groundwater or surface water in excessive amounts.
 A system is close to failure if the leachfield inspection risers show that the leachfield is completely full of a sewage.
 This condition also limits adequate treatment.

-• Clay Soils- cannot absorb sewage as rapidly as sandy or loamy soils and they become saturated more easily during winter months.
+- Clay Soils- Clay soils cannot absorb sewage as rapidly as sandy or loamy soils and they become saturated more easily during winter months.
 Leachfields must be much larger in clay soils or they will become saturated, overloaded and fail.

-• Sandy Soils absorb effluent more easily and are less prone to sewage failures.
+- Sandy Soils - Sandy soils absorb effluent more easily and are less prone to sewage failures.
 But the sewage moves through very rapidly and does not receive as much treatment.
 Studies in the San Lorenzo Valley have shown that septic systems in sandy soils contribute 10-15 times as much nitrate to groundwater as systems in other types of soils.